Seven Business Records Management Tips

-The IRS’s response...”We don’t care if your cat ate your receipts...without them...you cannot take the deductions and you now owe us money...lots of money”.
+The IRS’s response, ”We don’t care if your cat ate your receipts.
+Without them, you cannot take the deductions and you now owe us money…lots of money”.

-Tip #1: Keep your personal and business expenses separate.
+Tip #1: Keep your personal and business expenses separate:

-One task that is very important in good business records management is opening a separate bank account for your small business.
-Do not pay your personal expenses out of this account.
 If you need money from your business for personal expenses write yourself a check or transfer the money into your personal bank account.

-Tip #2: Always get a business receipt.
+Tip #2: Always get a business receipt:

 Get into a habit of always asking for a receipt.
 Even if it is just for a couple of stamps...get a receipt!
 Those small expenses will add up and no matter what you purchase...you need receipts to back up your deductions.

-Tip #3: Always look at your business receipts.
+Tip #3: Always look at your business receipts:

 Get into a habit of looking at your receipt as soon as you get it.
 Sometimes your receipt won’t print off properly.
 Fill in any missing information.
 Always write or circle the date on it too.
 If it was a dining receipt, flip it over and write the name of the client or business associate you met with and the purpose of the meeting.